Best 8 Neighborhoods to Live in St. Petersburg, FL

 Restaurants and retailers border the pedestrian-friendly neighborhood, making it easy to shop and dine but come home to a quiet area.
 Nearby Sunken Gardens is the city’s oldest living museum; wander the pathways bordered with indigenous tropical plants.

-Like many St. Petersburg neighborhoods, the area was developed in the early 1920s.
+Like many Saint Petersburg neighborhoods, the area was developed in the early 1920s.
 Many of the houses are Craftsman-style bungalows.
 Other architectural styles in the area include Victorian, Tudor Revival, and Mediterranean Revival.

 Coquina Key

 Coquina Key was originally a peninsula until a developer cut a channel from Big Bayou to Little Bayou.
 Modern development took off in the 1950s and featured a mix of mid-century modern and ranch-style homes.
-Today is a quiet, primarily residential community close to St. Pete’s other amenities.
+Today is a quiet, primarily residential community close to St. Pete’s other amenities and known for its excellent schools, vibrant arts scene, and quality of life.

 Residents have a local association to promote the island residents’ interests.
 In October 2022, there were 51 homes for sale in Coquina Key with a median list price of $390,000.
-Homes ranged from $40,000 to $8.5M.
+In this Sunshine City neighborhood the median home price ranged from $40,000 to $8.5M for luxurious homes.

 Historic Roser Park

-Considered St. Pete’s first neighborhood, Historic Roser Park is south of downtown and home to several Victorian-style homes.
-The area was developed in the early 1920s as a streetcar suburb on the downtown trolley line.
+Considered St. Pete’s first neighborhood, Historic Roser Park is south of downtown and home to a large collection of Victorian-style beautiful homes and plenty of natural beauty.
+It also boast a strong sense of community The area was developed in the early 1920s as a streetcar suburb on the downtown trolley line.

 Development was inspired by the “city beautiful” movement, which advocated for the inclusion of parks and green spaces.
 Many of the original design features remain in the district, including rusticated block retaining walls, brick streets, and hexagon sidewalk pavers.